automl/amltk/docs/guides/scheduling.md

 You can notice that this limiting worked, given the numbers `#!python 2` and `#!python 3` were skipped and not printed.
-As expected, we successfully launched the task with both `#!python 0` and `#!python 1` but as these tasks were not done processing, the `Limiter` kicks in and prevents the other two.
+As expected, we successfully launched the task with both `#!python 0` and `#!python 1`, but as these tasks were not done processing, the `Limiter` kicks in and prevents the other two.

 A natural extension to ask is then, "how do we requeue these?".
-Well lets take a look at the above output.
+Well, let's take a look at the above output.
 The plugin has added three new events to `Task`, namely `@call-limit-reached`, `@concurrent-limit-reached` and `@disabled-due-to-running-task`.